tendermint/tendermint/docs/rfc/rfc-016-node-architecture.md

 The block executor is an important component that is currently used by both consensus and blocksync to perform the execution grunt work with the application: applying blocks and updating state.
 Principally, I think it should be the only component that can write (and possibly even read) the block and state stores and we should clean up other references to the storage engine if we can.
 This would mean:

-- The reactors Consensus, BlockSync and StateSync should all import the executor for advancing state ie.  `ApplyBlock` and `BootstrapState`
+- The reactors Consensus, BlockSync and StateSync should all import the executor for advancing state ie.  `ApplyBlock` and `BootstrapState`.
 - Pruning should also be a concern of the block executor as well as `FinalizeBlock` and `Commit`.
 This can simplify consensus to focus just on the consensus part.

-### RPC System, Metrics and Events
+### The Interprocess communication systems: RPC, P2P, ABCI, and Events

+The schematic supplied above shows the relations between the different services, the node, the block executor, and the storage layer.
+Represented as colourful dots are the components responsible for different roles of interprocess communication.
+These components permeate throughout the code base, seeping into most services.
+What can provide powerful functionality on one hand can also become a twisted vine, creating messy corner cases and convoluting the protocols themselves.

 The last aspect that hasn't been touched so far is the RPC, metrics and events.
 With the exception of `/broadcast_tx`, a node could operate normally without any of these components yet would behave as a black box.
 These components allow for introspection, monitoring and querying of the communal artifact that is the blockchain.
 Like logging, the other element these have in common is that they are all dispersed throughout every component.
 On this front we should: